kanidm/kanidm/book/src/sync/ldap.md

 If you have an LDAP server that supports sync repl (rfc4533 content synchronisation) then you are able to synchronise from it to Kanidm for the purposes of coexistence or migration.

-If there is a specific Kanidm sync tool for your LDAP server you should preference that over the generic LDAP server sync.
+If there is a specific Kanidm sync tool for your LDAP server, you should use that instead of the generic LDAP server sync.

 ## Installing the LDAP Sync Tool